 MD/MPH students earn an additional 16 credits toward the MPH by completing at least 16 credits in designated courses required for their MD from the following list.
 These courses cannot be counted toward concentration requirements, practicum requirement, culminating experience, or core course requirements for the MPH.

 - MS 130 Medical Genetics

 - MS 220 – MS 226 Disease and Therapy

 All MPH candidates must complete an approved practicum by registering for an MPH practicum course and completing all MPH practicum requirements.
 MD/MPH students may also fulfill the requirement by undertaking a suitable project during a one-month elective rotation during their fourth year of medical school.
 This elective should be planned well in advance, and the month-long elective should be devoted entirely to a public health-related project that has been approved by the MD/MPH program director, Donald Thea.
 Students who select this option must fulfill all practicum requirements.

-All medical students accepted to BUSM are eligible to apply to the MD/MPH dual degree program.
-Students interested in the MD/MPH program must apply first to BUSM.
+All medical students enrolled to BUSM are eligible to apply to the MD/MPH dual degree program.
 Selecting the MD/MPH program on the AMCAS application alerts the Admissions Office at BUSM that the student is interested in the dual degree program.
 It does not obligate the student to apply, and it has no impact on the likelihood of acceptance into BUSM.

 Interested students are encouraged to contact Donald Thea with questions and to obtain information regarding scholarship support.

 For specific information or questions regarding the MD/MPH program, contact: